-In 1984, David travelled to New Zealand, following up on information that something special was happening on the South Island.
+In 1984, Dave travelled to New Zealand, following up on information that something special was happening on the South Island.
 With Mark’s backing, CLOUDY BAY was established in time for the 1985 vintage.

 Moët Hennessy acquired Cape Mentelle and Cloudy Bay in 1991.
-David worked with that company until 2003 as managing director of both estates.
+Dave worked with that company until 2003 as managing director of both estates.

-David then worked in a partnership, McHenry Hohnen Vintners.
-More recently he left that partnership to work with his daughter Freya, a winemaker, and Rupert Clevely, a good friend since the days when Rupert headed up sales and marketing for Veuve Clicquot in Europe.
+Dave then worked in a partnership, McHenry Hohnen Vintners.
+More recently he left that partnership to establish a wine brokering business, Crackerjack Wines, with his daughter Freya, a winemaker, and Rupert Clevely, a good friend since the days when Rupert headed up sales and marketing for Veuve Clicquot in Europe.

 Freya grew up at a home in the grounds of the Cape Mentelle estate.
 It was not too far from the winery and the daily fragrance of evolving wine is still a strong memory.
 Following a ‘gap’ year out and about in the world, she commenced studies for a degree in Oenology at the University of Adelaide in South Australia.
 In 2000 she graduated as dux of the course.